-- Kate Braumanone of the coordinating lead authors of the UN report.
+- Kate Braumanone of the coordinating lead authors of the U.N. report.
 She is an environmental scientist at the University of Minnesota.

 An alarming new report by a panel of leading scientists warns that human activity is causing the disappearance and deterioration of wildlife at a rate that could represent an existential threat to humanity within our lifetimes.
-The United Nations’ Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services released its conclusions earlier this week, and found that one million plant and animal species could go extinct in the foreseeable future unless current trends are reversed.
+The United Nations’ Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services released its conclusions earlier this week and found that 1 million plant and animal species could go extinct in the foreseeable future unless current trends are reversed.
 The study estimates the global extinction rate is “already at least tens to hundreds of times higher than it averaged over the past 10 million years.”
 It is the largest and most comprehensive global study of biodiversity ever.
 It took three years to complete and is based on 15,000 scientific papers.
 The landmark report singled out industrial farming and fishing as major drivers of the crisis and called for “transformative change” to arrest present trends of biodiversity loss and species extinction.
-We speak with Kate Brauman, one of the coordinating lead authors of the UN report.
+We speak with Kate Brauman, one of the coordinating lead authors of the U.N. report.
 She is an environmental scientist at the University of Minnesota.
-And we speak with Ashley Dawson, a professor of post-colonial studies at the City University of New York Graduate Center and College of Staten Island.
+And we speak with Ashley Dawson, a professor of postcolonial studies at the City University of New York Graduate Center and College of Staten Island.
 His books include “Extreme Cities: The Peril and Promise of Urban Life in the Age of Climate Change” and “Extinction: A Radical History.”

 AMY GOODMAN: This is Democracy Now!
-I’m Amy Goodman with Nermeen Shaikh.
+I’m Amy Goodman, with Nermeen Shaikh.

 NERMEEN SHAIKH: An alarming new report by a panel of leading scientists warns that human activity is causing the disappearance and deterioration of wildlife at a rate that could represent an existential threat to humanity within our lifetimes.
-The United Nations’ Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services released its conclusions earlier this week and found that one million species could go extinct in the foreseeable future unless current trends are reversed.
-The study estimates the global extinction rate is “already at least tens to hundreds of times higher than it averaged over the past 10 million years.”
+The United Nations’ Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services released its conclusions earlier this week and found that 1 million species could go extinct in the foreseeable future unless current trends are reversed.
+The study estimates the global extinction rate is, quote, “already at least tens to hundreds of times higher than it averaged over the past 10 million years.”

-It is the largest and most comprehensive global study of biodiversity ever.
+It’s the largest and most comprehensive global study of biodiversity ever.
 It took three years to complete and is based on 15,000 scientific papers.
 The landmark report singled out industrial farming and fishing as major drivers of the crisis and called for transformative change to arrest present trends of biodiversity loss and species extinction.
 The report will be released in full later this year.
 This is chair of the U.N. panel, Sir Robert Watson.

-SIR ROBERT WATSON: We’re losing species at a historical rate.
+ROBERT WATSON: We’re losing species at a historical rate.
 Potentially 500,000 to a million species are threatened with loss.
 We have lost much of our native forests, much of our native wetlands.
 And effectively, biodiversity needs to be considered as an equally important issue as climate change.
-It is not just an environmental issue; it is an economic issue, a development issue, a security issue, a social, moral and ethical issue.
+It’s not just an environmental issue; it is an economic issue, a development issue, a security issue, a social, moral and ethical issue.

 AMY GOODMAN: To talk more about the report, we’re joined by two guests.
 In Minneapolis, Kate Brauman is with us, one of the coordinating lead authors of the U.N. science report, environmental scientist at University of Minnesota.
-And here in New York, Ashley Dawson is joining us, professor of post-colonial studies at City University of New York Graduate Center and College of Staten Island.
+And here in New York, Ashley Dawson is joining us, professor of postcolonial studies at City University of New York Graduate Center and College of Staten Island.
 His books include Extinction: A Radical History.

 AMY GOODMAN: Can you talk about the threat to biodiversity, ongoing species extinction and climate change?

-NERMEEN SHAIKH: I want to bring Ashley Dawson into the conversation.
+NERMEEN SHAIKH: Well, I want to bring Ashley Dawson into the conversation.
 Ashley, you have written an entire book on the radical history of extinction.
 Your response to this report?

 ASHLEY DAWSON: Well, the report, I think, is really a landmark report.
 And it shows that the crisis we face isn’t just one of climate change.
-In some ways it is comparable to the IPCC report from last October which really sounded a really important alarm about the system that we face and its potential collapse.
+In some ways it’s comparable to the IPCC report from last October, which really sounded a really important alarm about the system that we face and its potential collapse.
 But what this shows is it’s a crisis of multiple different dimensions and that it’s driven by an economic system which is fundamentally destroying the terrestrial systems that we all depend on.

-NERMEEN SHAIKH: I’d like to turn to Secretary of State Mike Pompeo’s recent comments on the Arctic.
+NERMEEN SHAIKH: Well, I’d like to turn to Secretary of State Mike Pompeo’s recent comments on the Arctic.
 Just hours after the release of the U.N. report, Pompeo celebrated the shrinking levels of sea ice in the region, saying it opened up new opportunities for trade.
 He also called for the exploitation of natural resources in the Arctic.

 NERMEEN SHAIKH: So scientists warn that melting sea ice in the Arctic due to climate change will have catastrophic effects on coastal cities, biodiversity and the global economy.
-President Trump of course has called climate change a Chinese hoax.
-So Ashley, your response to what Pompeo said just hours after this U.N. report was released?
+President Trump, of course, has called climate change a Chinese hoax.
+So, Ashley, your response to what Pompeo said just hours after this U.N. report was released?

 NERMEEN SHAIKH: What does that mean?

 ASHLEY DAWSON: It means about only 60 more years of food, potentially.
-So we’re not only talking about a kind of crash of biodiversity and potential extinction for a lot of species out there; we’re talking about a kind of fundamental crisis of humanity, its relationship to the natural world and our relations to one another.
+So, we’re not only talking about a kind of crash of biodiversity and potential extinction for a lot of species out there; we’re talking about a kind of fundamental crisis of humanity, its relationship to the natural world and our relations to one another.